jsmr04/react-native-my-template/README.md

 # template-rn
 This is a template for React native written in TypeScript.
 It contains a basic structure for your RN project + a set of common dependencies.
 Happy coding!

+## Installation
+`npx react-native init <ProjectName> --template https://github.com/jsmr04/react-native-my-template.git`

+## Rename Project
+To rename your project, just run in terminal `npx react-native-rename <newName>`

+For more information, refer to <a href=https://www.npmjs.com/package/react-native-rename>Rename</a>

 ## Dependencies
 * **react-native** (v0.66.1)
 * **react-navigation/drawer** (v6.1.8)